 As stillness closed in again, however, that thrill faded and was soon overbalanced by foreboding as black as the night itself.
-One of winter’s greatest dangers— the cold of night— was at hand, and I couldn’t escape a piercing sense of isolation and helplessness.
+The cold of night was at hand, which brought a piercing sense of isolation and helplessness.
 In that moment I wanted to be anywhere but there.
 Consciously, I knew temperatures would stay reasonable and that I was well prepared.
 But anxiety of that kind isn’t necessarily logical.
 I soon headed for the safety of camp.

 30-Minute Gold Strike

 Overnight temperatures seemed to hold around 20 degrees, as expected.
 Unzipping the bag and getting dressed at 6 a.m. was surprisingly easy.
 I was eager to get back to my fishing spot, which I believed to be good despite a somewhat disappointing show the night before.

 The walleyes were in much the same mood.
 Unenthusiastic visitors to my lures continued to frustrate.
 Still, I kept at it.

 My tip-up had five hits without a hookup, so it seemed I needed to change….something.
 I gave it a different hook type, re-baited, and re-set.
 In the same spirit, I also swapped my lure for an Al’s Goldfish Living Lure in perch color.
 That’s when the magic happened.